HoracioChavez/footprints/README.md

 ### Basics to use this app?

-Please read the full "Ignition instructions" before start.
+Please read the full "Ignition instructions" before start typing.

 **Ignition instructions.**